michaelSkaro/Mycorrhisee/README.md

 [] TODO

 [X] Insert the Drag and drop box to the site

 [X] Make s3 file bucket

 [X] Hook Image-only submission for project to s3

+[]  Build server.js with node. server.js will provide the url and UUID to client for direct upload to s3.

+[]  client submission will spin up a server, server will provide UUID and aws.secret, key

-[]  Hook the model activation submission to the s3
+[]  image upload to s3 triggers serverless elastic network

+[]  elastic network runs compute for model

-[]  Make lamda
+[]  Make lamda, write processed data to lamda

 []  Hook lamda to s3

-[]  Hook lamda to site for the data download or can we just email user back with completed analysis?
+[]  Processed data downlaods to user directly.

+[]  Maybe?